 When a prospect positively engages with your mail by replying to it or adding you to their contacts, it sends a strong positive signal to the spam filters that you’re an emailer with credibility.
-This will in turn shoot up your sender reputation.
+This will in turn shoot up your sender’s reputation.

 6. Review and Minimize Bounces

-An email is considered as bounced when it is not delivered for permanent reasons such as fake email addresses or your prospect’s domain not being verified.
+An email is considered bounced when it is not delivered for permanent reasons such as fake email addresses or your prospect’s domain not being verified.
 This is something you’d want to avoid.
 The more bounces you get, the more your reputation suffers and the more difficult it is to avoid spam filters.
 It is a vicious cycle that is tough to get out of and your email deliverability will suffer for a long time.

 7. Make it Easy to Opt-out

-Provide unsubscribe links at the top/ bottom of your emails, so that if your prospect is not interested in hearing from you, he can quickly and painlessly opt out – without having to mark you as spam.
+Provide unsubscribe links at the top or bottom of your emails, so that if your prospect is not interested in hearing from you, they can quickly and painlessly opt out – without having to mark you as spam.
 If your prospect chooses to opt-out, make it frictionless.
-Don’t ask them to re-enter their email id/ username or pass additional hoops – it shows that you respect their preferences.
+Don’t ask them to re-enter their email address or username or pass additional hoops – it shows that you respect their preferences.
 Adding a compulsory opt-out isn’t just a deliverability factor, it’s also required by the cold emailing rules in different countries.
 Want a refresher on cold emailing rules?
 Check here.